List of Spider-Man: The Animated Series characters: Miriam

 In this show, Miriam (voiced by Nichelle Nichols) is Blade's mother.
 She was turned into a vampire by Blade's father while she was pregnant with Blade.
 She came to New York to turn Spider-Man, Detective Terri Lee, Black Cat, and Blade, along with many other people into vampires.
 This plan was thwarted with help from Morbius.

 In the three-part "Secret Wars" episode, Blade, Black Cat, and Morbius tracked Miriam to a castle.
 The fight was interrupted when Black Cat was transported to another planet by Spider-Man.

 Molten Man

 Molten Man is a criminal who appears in Spider-Man '94 #1.
 He was one of many enemies who Spider-Man regularly fought.
 During one of their fights, Spider-Man threw him onto a fire hydrant to dampen his powers and gave him up to the police wrapped in an asbestos containment suit.
 It is currently unknown if he is related to Liz Allan like in the comics.

 Morlun

 Morlun is the main antagonist of the Spider-Man '94 comic series.
-He is an entity from another universe who hunts Spider-Totems in other universes.
-He sends Kaine to hunt down Spider-Man.
+Morlun was born in the kingdom of Lokka, being heir to the throne that his parents wanted him to take, though Morlun refused as he craved adventure.
+He wandered the Earth until when he came home, the kingdom got attacked by creatures named Totems, mystical human-animal hybrids, which he discovered he could consume the lifeforce of, extending his lifetime, which, however, came at a cost of him going into stasis inside a cocoon for a long time.
+Each time he reinstated himself, he was forced to change his names and identities, with the most recent being an Englishman named Gabriel Sims, who founded Sims & Company, which would transform into Sims Foundation, as Morlun also took the identities of his own descendants, eventually being known as Ezekiel Sims.